 For most of us, social media is as much a part of our day-to-day life as brushing our teeth or clocking in for work.
 It’s part of everything—from modern dating to brand-building—and it’s pretty much impossible to avoid.
 The ubiquity of apps like Twitter and Instagram is exactly why learning how to spend less time on them can be confusing.
 When you have to open up the apps every day to do your job or find a date, taking time away from them can be difficult, even if it’s the best choice for your mental health.

 Most of us who use social media are aware we can follow or unfollow whoever we want on our accounts.
 But hitting that unfollow or hide button can be a little more difficult in practice.
-It’s easy to assume we should all be used to social media now and unfazed by how it affects our self-image, but it’s a little more complicated than that, as Tamika Simpson, MPH, IBCLC, PMH-C explains.
+It’s easy to assume we should all be used to social media now and unfazed by how it affects our self-image, but it’s a little more complicated than that, as Tamika Simpson, MPH, IBCLC, PMH-C and Becca Burns, MA explain.

 "Scrolling can quickly become a reflection of everything you may feel inadequate about.
-It's easy to make comparisons and then feel like you aren't good enough," Simpson, who is a digital health coach at Ovia Health, explains.
+It's easy to make comparisons and then feel like you aren't good enough," says Simpson.
 "I frequently hear parents talk about how clean people's houses are on social media or how well they are raising their kids while still maintaining a great appearance.
 But in looking at it from another perspective, people post the best parts of them.
 They don't necessarily post when they are at low points."

 Experiencing Heightened Stress Levels